…of making many books there is no end; and much study is a weariness of the flesh.

 There were a lot of different gods in Boroughmuir.
 Classrooms were provided for prayer during ramadan; eid was a whole school thing; there were chalk mandalas and wee candles at the main door for diwali; there was always a non-denominational christian scripture group.
 We’d have made much more of easter if it hadn’t been a holiday; the sixth years all went to church at christmas.
 All of them, christian, muslim, hindu, atheist, sikh or jew.
 You could opt out if you wanted, as far as I know nobody ever did.
 Religion was there, it was a shared thing; we could enjoy other peoples’ beliefs and cultures, there was no risk to our own.
 I think that we had it about right.

 So gods are still in some schools at least.
 But that’s not what they mean by, bringing back god is it?
 Sure they want a god there, their one, but that’s only part of their agenda.
 They plan to import satan as well.
 Satan with his dangerous heresies like rational thinking, tolerance and understanding.
 And you know what happens if you listen to satan?
 That’s right, you go to hell.
 Young adults must learn that believing the wrong things isn’t just a mistake, it’s evil, you’ll burn forever down below.
 Imagine terrorizing your children so that they won’t grow up to think differently from you.
 I’m not sure that even the god they claim to worship would go along with that.
-But maybe I’m wrong.
+Well, I suppose he was like that in his first book, but in the sequel, when he sent his boy down, he seemed a much more understanding chap.
+All lot of christians these days don’t seem to be keen on the sequel.
+Not enough hate and brimstone.

 something must be done about this!